verbb/snipcart/docs/setup/products.md

 - A reasonably compact field type for storing typical product information: SKU, price, inventory, taxable and shippable status, weight and dimensions.
 - The ability to switch on a plugin setting to automatically decrease product inventory as orders come in.
-- A convenient and flexible way of outputting _Buy Now_ buttons, which contain the critical details that define products for Snipcart.
+- Convenient, flexible [template method for outputting _Buy Now_ buttons](/templating/fields.md), which contain the critical details that define products for Snipcart.

 But you don't have to use this field type at all.